Youssef-Lamadi/FitTracker/README.md

                                     Physical activity and health tracking app
 ___________________________________________________________________________________________________________________________________________________
-A physical activity and health tracking application that allows users to track their physical activities, diet, weight, etc.
+FitTracker is a Python-based physical activity and health tracking application.
+It helps users monitor their daily physical activities, diet, weight, and more.
-Tkinter is used to create an attractive user interface with text input options.
-And NumPy is used to analyze data entered by users, calculate statistics such as calories burned, weight tracking, etc., and generate graphs to track progress over time.
+The app provides a clean and user-friendly interface using Tkinter, while lever- aging NumPy for data analysis, tracking statistics, and generating progress graphs.
 ___________________________________________________________________________________________________________________________________________________

                                          structure of the FitTracker App
 - posibility to create an account
 - possibility to monitor activity
 - sleep analysis
-- steps
+- steps analysis
 - modification of the profile informations anytime
 - history of at least one week/month/year activity
 - send notifications to the user (optionnal)